chriskok/AnimeRec/management/sprint2.md

 ![Suggested homepage](./images/sprint2/sprint2_home.png)
 - Allow for more recommendations with a carousel
 ![Suggested homepage](./images/sprint2/sprint2_searched.png)
-- Better, more useful information in the pop-up (either for credibility or benefit - like where to watch)
+- Better, more useful information in the pop-up (either for credibility or benefit - like where to watch, number of users recommended through MAL, etc.)
 ![Suggested homepage](./images/sprint2/sprint2_popup.png)
+- Move like/dislike button to inside the popup

 ## Rabbit Holes
 Here are some details about the solution worth calling out to avoid future problems: